 Remember that turning on the “carpet boost” option increases the power to the highest setting when the robot goes over carpets.
 So I would suggest turning this feature on if your home has this type of surface.

-Yes, it shortens the run time, but it isn’t a factor as this robot has the recharge and resume feature, so it will automatically continue cleaning after charging.
+Yes, it shortens the run time, but it isn’t a factor as this robot has the recharge and resume feature, so it will resume cleaning after charging.

 Hair Wrap Test